 These are the questions I’m pondering lately.
 I am feeling like a local in this city now.
 And this creates some tension.
 I absolutely love being a new person in a new place.
 I love starting from not much: a backpack, a vague plan, maybe a place to stay, maybe a tentative lead on a job.
 From this point of potentiality my life unfolds and 6 months, 1 year in, I look back over my community, my housing, my employment and think, woah!
 I did that!
 Look at all the things I am part of now!
 This feels great!

 Then these things start to become more integral to your life.
 Your job is actually pretty rewarding.
 You’re hosting events and people know your name.
 You fall in love.
-The “I’M A NEW PERSON IN A NEW CITY” feeling shifts to giving people directions, knowing the short cuts, staring past the streetcar junkie with the steely gaze of “I’m not someone you want to mess with…”
+The “I’M A NEW PERSON IN A NEW CITY” feeling shifts to giving people directions, knowing the short cuts, the best place to get custard tarts.

 So what happens now, travellers?
 Do you seek out being a new person in a new place again, full of unknown and independence and 13 year old pride?
 Or do you step up to the next challenge, letting roots sink into icy earth and relationships develop to unknown depths.